-If you’re unsure whether your Neptune City house has poor indoor air quality (IAQ), it probably does.
+If you’re uncertain whether your Neptune City home has poor indoor air quality (IAQ), it likely does.

 We are indoors a lot.
-In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times worse than outdoors, which can create long-term health issues.
+As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more polluted than outdoors, which might create long-term health problems.

-We’ve compiled a list of the most common origins of inferior IAQ, the issues they make and how you can remedy these indoor air pollutants.
-If you’re worried about the air inside your home, we advise consulting with a specialist like Aggressive Mechanical about which products are ideal for your home.
+We’ve put together a list of the most frequent origins of poor IAQ, the troubles they cause and how you can fix these indoor air pollutants.
+If you’re concerned about the air inside your house, we advise consulting with a expert like Aggressive Mechanical about which products are a good fit for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals emitted from regular household items.
+Volatile organic compounds, or VOCs, are chemicals emitted from common household products.

 They’re found in paint and stains as well as: